 We know next to nothing about Claudius’s sex life with Agrippina.
 Suetonius tells us that throughout his life he was an ardent lover of women, though he never slept with men.
 We can assume that this continued during his marriage to Agrippina – Roman emperors not being famous for their marital fidelity.

 What we do know is that Agrippina loved power more than her husband.
-The details are hazy, but their relationship rapidly deteriorated in 54 AD (Claudius was often heard lamenting his lousy choice of wives over the years) and on 13 October, after consuming a plate of poisoned mushrooms, Claudius loudly defecated and died.
+The details are hazy, but their relationship rapidly deteriorated in 54 CE (Claudius was often heard lamenting his lousy choice of wives over the years) and on 13 October, after consuming a plate of poisoned mushrooms, Claudius loudly defecated and died.

 And few were in doubt who had killed him.